LKlemens/echo_pubsub/docs/how-it-works.md

 reload from a source of truth on startup - and if the gap outran the buffer, `:cursor_expired` fires anyway.)

+**A worker acks, then crashes (or crashes mid-batch).** The worker `local_broadcast`s the whole batch to its subscribers *before* it replies `:ok` (the reply is the return of that synchronous call), so an ack means the messages are already in the local subscribers' mailboxes - there is no "acked but not delivered" window.
+Crash *before* the reply → no ack → the producer's cursor never advances → the batch is replayed on rejoin.
+Crash *after* the reply → nothing lost, the messages are already enqueued.
+So a mid-batch crash can **duplicate** (at-least-once), never drop - see [Handling duplicate deliveries](#handling-duplicate-deliveries).

 **The producer crashes.** On restart `init` resets `write_cursor` to 0 with an empty buffer and re-registers with every worker.
 Each worker sees the node as *already registered* and broadcasts `:cursor_expired` to its local subscribers, so